 #1.
 Low Cost:

 The price of this motor is very low compared to synchronous and DC motors.
 This is because of its simple and easy design.
-That is why this motor is used in an industrial unit, commercial, and household.
+That is why this motor is used in industrial units, commercial, and households.
 For fixed speed application and AC line power can be easily connected.

 #2.
 Low Maintenance Cost:

 Induction motors are maintenance-free motors compared to DC motors and synchronous.
 The construction of an induction motor is also easy compared to these two motors.
 That is why maintenance costs are also low.

 #3.
 Ease of Operation: